-In all but three of the decisions which are briefly described below the courts took a narrow view of SWANCC and have held that waters were jurisdictional in a particular setting.
+In all but two of the decisions which are briefly described at the end of this paper, the courts took a narrow view of SWANCC and have held that waters were jurisdictional in a particular setting.
 Many of these decisions applied a broad concept of regulated "tributary" to include nonnavigable as well as navigable waters, a broad concept of "adjacency", and a broad concept of "substantial nexus".
-The following list of decisions is based upon an independent Lexis/Nexis search by the author and lists of cases provided by EPA, the National Wildlife Federation, and the U.S. Department of Justice.
+The list of decisions at the end is based upon an independent Lexis/Nexis search by the author and lists of cases provided by EPA, the National Wildlife Federation, and the U.S. Department of Justice.